Quantifying Influencer Impact on Affective Polarization: Methodology

 \subsubsection{Data Collection}

-Our research utilized a comprehensive dataset extracted from Twitter, encompassing a wide array of tweets related to two prominent and contentious political issues--climate change and gun control.
-We used Hashtags to scrape the initial set of relevant tweets related to each topic.
-To fully capture conversation cascades and user interactions, we then recursively collect all referenced tweets from each tweet in the initially matched set.
-This ensures that all available tweets from relevant conversations are included in our analysis, even if particular tweets do not explicitly use any of the hashtags.
-We also retrieved user metadata, including the number of likes, replies, retweets, etc. to identify influential users, as shown in Table~\ref{table-dataset-details}.
+Our research employed a comprehensive dataset, we extracted from Twitter, covering tweets related to two prominent and contentious political issues--climate change and gun control.
+We used specific Hashtags relevant to each topic to scrape the initial set of tweets using the Twitter API before its restrictions were imposed in 2023.
+To ensure a thorough capture of conversation cascades and user interactions, we expanded our data collection by recursively retrieving all referenced tweets linked to the initial set.
+This method allowed us to include all pertinent discussions, capturing the depth and breadth of conversations.
+User metadata such as the number of likes, replies, and retweets was also retrieved, as shown in Table~\ref{table-dataset-details}.